saiqulhaq/firebase_dynamic_link/README.md

     result = client.shorten_parameters(parameters, options)
 ```

-if request successful, then the result should be like following hash object
+If request successful, then the result should be like following hash object

-or if the request reached daily quota, client will throw `FirebaseDynamicLink::QuotaExceeded` error
+Or if the request reached daily quota, client will throw `FirebaseDynamicLink::QuotaExceeded` error

 ```ruby
     {